An artisan in the Philippines creating flowers for these lights

 Designer: To be appraised.

 The pieces of shell having brass edging and they are cut as flower petals.

 These type of lamps are often attributed to the Belgium artist Willy Daro, but they are not.
 They were in production long before he was born.
 These lamps are made in the Philippines, in the eponymous province of Capiz.
 His company never sold similar lamps.

 These Capiz lamps were sold by many lighting companies in Europe, mainly in the sixties.
+In Germany these lamps were sold by Rausch.
 They became very popular thanks to Verner Panton who used these shells for the FUN chandeliers he designed in 1964 for the Lueber company from Switzerland.
 Flower chandeliers such as this one were made long before.

 The shells (Placuna placenta) have been used for thousands of years as a glass substitute because of their durability and translucence.

 The windowpane oyster used for these lamps are often called “mother of pearl“, but that is a different shell.
 Mother of pearl is “nacre” and it is the inside of another shell and it is not translucent.
 The outside of a pearl is from the same organic material.
 The outer layer of pearls and the inside layer of pearl oyster is made of nacre.